Random field reconstruction of inhomogeneous turbulence. Part I: Modeling and analysis

 \begin{definition}[Gaussian white noise] Let $U \subset \R^m$ be a Borel set, let $\mu \colon \B(U) \to [0,\infty]$ be a $\sigma$-finite measure, and set $\B_0(U) := \{ A \in \B(U) \colon \mu(A) < \infty\}$. \begin{enumerate}[label= \emph{\textbf{\alph*)}}] \item A mapping $\wnr \colon \B_0(U) \to L^2(\Pr;\R)$ is called a \emph{(real-valued) Gaussian white noise on $U$ with structural measure $\mu$} if \begin{itemize}[leftmargin=8mm] \item for all $A \in \B_0(U)$ the random variable $\wnr(A)$ has a (possibly degenerate) Gaussian distribution with mean zero and variance $\mu(A)$; \item for all disjoint sets $A,B \in \B_0(U)$ the random variables $\wnr(A)$, $\wnr(B)$ are independent and satisfy $\wnr(A \cup B) = \wnr(A) + \wnr(B)$ $\Pr$-almost surely. \end{itemize} \item A mapping $\wnr \colon \B_0(U) \to L^2(\Pr;\C)$ is called a \emph{(complex-valued) Gaussian white noise on $U$ with structural measure $\mu$} if $\Re\;\!\wnr$ and $\Im \;\! \wnr$ are independent real-valued Gaussian white noises on $U$ with structural measure $\mu/2$.
 A mapping $\wn = (\wnr_{1},\ldots,\wnr_{\ell}) \colon \B_0(U) \to L^2(\Pr;\C^\ell)$ is called a \emph{($\C^\ell$-valued) Gaussian white noise on $U$ with structural measure $\mu$} if $\wnr_{1},\ldots,\wnr_{\ell}$ are independent complex-valued Gaussian white noises on $U$ with structural measure $\mu$. \end{enumerate} \end{definition}

-The above notion of Gaussian white noise is a special instance of more general concepts known under various names such as \emph{random pseudo measures} or \emph{orthogonal random measures} \cite{Bre14,GS74}.
+The above notion of Gaussian white noise is a special instance of more general concepts known under various names such as \emph{stochastic orthogonal measures} or \emph{random pseudo-measures} \cite{GS74,Bre14}.
 Note that the assumption that the real and imaginary parts of a complex-valued Gaussian white noise are independent and share the same structural measure $\mu/2$ is consistent with the definition of complex-valued Gaussian random variables in the literature \cite{Hida80,LPS14}.